retspen/webvirtmgr/README.md

 * Fix noVNC connection if panel running other server
 * noVNC support open many connection
 * Add support translatation
+* Fix bug when create VM and storege pool not active
+* Fix bug when not have QEMU binary '/usr/bin/qemu-system-x86_64' and others
+* Add support VirtIO when create VM

 ## 1. Introduction